freedomofpress/dangerzone/BUILD.md

 vcvars32.bat
 ```

-Change to a folder where you keep source code, and clone the PyInstaller git repo and checkout the `v3.6` tag:
+Change to a folder where you keep source code, and clone the PyInstaller git repo and checkout the `v4.3` tag:

 ```
 git clone https://github.com/pyinstaller/pyinstaller.git
 cd pyinstaller
-git tag -v v4.0
+git checkout v4.3
 ```

-(Note that ideally you would verify the git tag, but the PGP key that has signed the v3.5 git tag for is not published anywhere, so this isn't possible.
-See [this issue](https://github.com/pyinstaller/pyinstaller/issues/4430).)

 The next step is to compile the bootloader.
 We should do this all in dangerzone's poetry shell: